Our top pick for

 Find out more about how you can short Carters stock.

-While Carters's payout ratio might seem low, this can signify that Carters is investing more in its future growth.
+While Carters's payout ratio might seem fairly standard, it's worth remembering that Carters may be investing much of the rest of its net profits in future growth.

 Carters's most recent dividend payout was on 20 March 2020.
 The latest dividend was paid out to all shareholders who bought their shares by 5 March 2020 (the "ex-dividend date").